 New York Cheesecake vs. Philadelphia Cheesecake

 The first difference is in the crust.
 Philadelphia cheesecake often has a graham cracker crust, while New York cheesecake is typically made with a sponge cake crust.
-This difference in texture can affect the overall feel of the cheesecake.

 The filling is another area where the two types differ.
 This recipe has a lighter, creamier texture, while New York cheesecake is denser, smoother, and richer.
 The Philadelphia version is made with cream cheese and sour cream, while the New York version usually has heavy cream added for a thicker consistency.